sanjayojha/openai-realtime-websocket-webrtc-example/README.md

 # OpenAI Realtime API Demonstration with WebSocket and WebRTC

-This repository contains two examples of connecting to the OpenAI Realtime API using WebSocket and WebRTC on the client side (browser).
-Both examples allow you to have voice conversations with an LLM about planning a Christmas party.
+This repository contains two examples of connecting to the OpenAI Realtime API using WebSocket and WebRTC on the client side (browser) without any SDK using Ephemeral authentication tokens.
+Both examples allow you to have voice conversations with an openAI LLM about planning a Christmas party.
 The applications generate real-time transcriptions of both the AI's responses and your speech, which can be used for further processing in your application.

+**Note:**

-**Note:** We recommend using Chrome browser when testing these applications.
+-   We recommend using Chrome browser when testing these applications.
+-   We have a similar example for the [Gemini Live API](https://github.com/sanjayojha/gemini-live-api-websocket-example "click").
+This repository contains example of `WebSocket`.
+Gemini does not provide `webRTC` support as of now.

 ## Architecture